sugoidogo/twitch-subathon-countdown/README.md

 <h3>Happy Hour</h3>
 <p>If this is true, you can turn enable Happy Hour with the Shortcut.
 If it is false, the feature is disabled and cant be enabled.</p>
 <p>You have to set the Happy Hour time values manually.</p>
+<p>If enabled it can randomly activate the Happy Hour.
+It will last for one hour, but can be turned off manually with the Shortkey.</p>
+<p>In the Config you can set a specific Date and Time.
+At that a Happy Hour will happen.</p>

 <h3>Bulk</h3>
 <p>This enables that multiple Subs get added to the timer at once.</p>
 <p>For Example when a user gifts 10 Subs.</p>

+<h3>Full control on what to use</h3>
+<p>You can enable and disable if you want to add time for Subscriptions, Bits, Donations or Chests.</p>

 <h3>Other Values</h3>
 <p>Change the other values to set the amount of seconds that will be added for the subscriptions, donations...
 And the minimum donation amounts to trigger the countdown increase.</p>